saxtoncan/StockDataFetcher/README.md

 # How-To-Use
 1. Install python by following this guide https://github.com/PackeTsar/Install-Python .
 2. Install the necessary libraries listed in the requirements.txt file.
+3. If any library has not been installed an error will occur and it will tell you module not found.
+Simply download what the message says is missing.

 # Libraries Required:
 See requirements.txt file for information.